Thinkmill/emery/docs/pages/index.md

 {% hero prominence="secondary" %}

-## Emery is deliberate and streamlined
+## Philosophy and motivation

-Emery is the distillation of utilities we found ourselves copying between TypeScript projects at [Thinkmill](https://thinkmill.com.au).
-There's a few libraries that solve similar problems but they often provide too little or too much.
+Like all good things, Emery started with curiosity.
+At [Thinkmill](https://thinkmill.com.au) we have an internal Slack channel for TypeScript where a question was raised about how to offer consumers error messages that convey intent, not just cascading type failures.

+While that's not currently possible, it became apparent that there was demand for a solution.
+We also discovered that many developers were carrying around miscellaneous utilities for working with TypeScript between projects.

-[Read the origin story](/docs/origin-story) for information about how we arrived here.
+[Read the origin story](/docs/origin-story) for more information about how we arrived here.

 {% /hero %}